Cadair Idris via the Minffordd path Hike Guide | Snowdonia National Park

 The path will then begin to zig zag very steeply up through the forest alongside the river.
 Although this is the steepest section of the route, the path is well maintained and easy to follow.

+After 1km the path will emerge from the forest and you will come across a stone bridge over the river.
 Do not cross the bridge and instead follow the path up and around for a further 1,3km until you reach the shores of Llyn Cau.

 The beautiful Llyn Cau is situated in natural bowl-shaped depression and is enveloped on three sides by 400m high imposing cliffs.
+This crater-like shape which surrounds the lake has given rise to the mistaken claim that Cader Idris is an extinct volcano.

 However the lake is actually formed by massive a cirque glacier which used to sit in the chair shaped hollow.
 Hence the English translation of the mountain to ‘Idris’ Chair’.